Samriddhi-98/Workation_Price_Pred/README.md

 This repository contains code for predicting the price per person for a workstation trip based on provided dataset.
 The dataset includes information such as start location, hotel type, cost per person, destination, itinerary, and more.

 Dataset
-The dataset consists of over 18,000 rows and multiple columns.
-The exact format and features of the dataset will be provided by the competition organizers.
+The dataset consists of over 18,000+ rows and multiple columns.

 File Structure
 data: Contains the training and test datasets.
-notebooks: Contains Jupyter notebooks with the exploratory data analysis (EDA), feature engineering, and model building process.
+notebooks: Contains notebooks with the exploratory data analysis (EDA), feature engineering, and model building process.
-src: Contains Python scripts for data preprocessing, feature engineering, and model training.
-models: Stores trained models. requirements.txt: Lists the required Python libraries.